openlmi/openlmi-doc/doc/openlmi-providers/software/dmtf.rst

     +-------------------------------------------------------------------------------+---------------------------------------------------------------------+------------------+

     .. seealso::
-        Class model in :ref:`software_introduction` where above classes are coloured blue.
+        Class model in :ref:`software-api-concept` where above classes are coloured blue.

 .. _software_update_profile: